Caption

 Car drivers in Germany are, in general, very capable and well-behaved.

-Maybe it's the Autobahn-speeds: most of them observe traffic (motorcycle riders inclusive) very well, and are able to take corners at relatively high speed.
+Maybe it's the Autobahn-speeds: most of them (motorcycle riders inclusive) observe traffic very well, and are able to take corners at relatively high speed.

 Germans in general also obey traffic rules meticuously.
 You will have to ride more "civilised" than for instance in Italy.